 d) Reasonable profit margins

 Factoring lines work best in transactions with a minimum profit margin of 20%.
-It can work in transactions with lower margins, but only if the invoice is financed for a short time period.
+They can work in transactions with lower margins, but only if the invoice is financed for a short time period.

 a) Easier to obtain

 Lines have simple qualification requirements and don’t require all the documentation of a conventional bank loan.
-This makes them an ideal option for new and fast-growing companies.
+This simplicity makes factoring lines an ideal option for new and fast-growing companies.

 b) Quick setup

-Most lines can be underwritten and set up in 5 – 10 days.
+Most lines can be underwritten and set up in 5 to 10 days.
 This is an important advantage for companies that need quick financing.

 c) Grows quickly